 JEFFERSON SCIENCE FELLOWSHIP SECURITY CLEARANCE PROCESS

 The security clearance process will be initiated soon after the selection of Fellows is finalized.
+The Fellow is expected to take immediate action to complete all required forms and fingerprinting as soon as instructions are received.
 The clearance process generally will take several months.

 It is possible that Fellows could experience significant delays in their clearance and, very rarely, clearance may not be granted.
 Some reasons for delays in clearance include the following: